"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 They laugh again, and Tanye sighs in relief.

-"You look lovely tonight, Thalia," he says.
+"You look lovely tonight, Thalia," he says, like he won't say that to every girl who comes up.
 "I bet a lot of people like you.
 At home, you have your parents, right?
-Any siblings besides Tristan?
-A boyfriend?"
+Any siblings besides your cargo Tristan?
+A significant other?"

 "Nope.
 My parents, they're dead.
-No other siblings, 'cause just Tristan is enough, thanks very much.
+No other siblings, cause just Tristan is enough, thanks very much.
 No boyfriend, because seriously?
-If I were my own boyfriend, I would have left long ago."
+If I were my own boyfriend, I would have left long ago.
+I can hardly stand looking in the mirror.
+It's like, dear mother of Panem, not you again!"

 Tanye and the crowd are in hysterics.
 How strange.